 Seattle Children’s is the only children’s hospital in the Northwest to receive Magnet Recognition.
 This honor is bestowed by the American Nurses Credentialing Center (ANCC), sponsor of the Magnet Recognition Program.

-In 2013 we received a four-year re-designation, following our original recognition in 2008 as a Magnet organization for excellence in nursing services.
+In 2018, we received a four-year redesignation as a Magnet hospital for excellence in nursing services, following our original recognition in 2008 and again in 2013.
 Magnet hospitals go through a rigorous re-designation process every four years.

 Our Emergency Department was granted the Lantern Award in 2016 from the Emergency Nurses Association.
 The Lantern Award is a recognition award given to an emergency department that exemplifies exceptional practice and innovative performance in the core areas of leadership, practice, education, advocacy and research.
 This award is a visible symbol of an emergency department’s commitment to quality, presence of a healthy work environment and accomplishments in incorporating evidence-based practice and innovation into emergency care.
 By achieving Lantern Award recognition, emergency departments demonstrate to their peers that they exemplify a culture of excellence in emergency care that profiles strong leadership, practice credibility and workplace recognition.